Examples

 Before and after: what verification looks like in practice

-These examples show the difference between "vibing" (confident answers without evidence) and verified answers (citations backed by evidence spans).
-Each example follows the max contrast format from Berry's workflow playbooks.
+These examples show the difference between uncited answers (confident but unverifiable) and verified answers (citations backed by evidence spans).

 Example: Does auth validate JWT aud+iss?